gianpaoloduguran/time-tracker-be/README.md

 VSCode workspace settings are already included in the project (*.vscode/settings.json*)

 ##### Run the Project Locally Without Docker
-1. Clone the project
+1. Clone the project.
-2. In the project directory create a virtualenv by running the command "python -m venv venv"
+2. In the project directory create a virtualenv by running the command "python -m venv venv".
-3. Activate the virtualenv
+3. Activate the virtualenv.
-4. Install the dependencies
+4. Install the dependencies.
-5. Run migrations using "python manage.py migrate"
+5. Run migrations using "python manage.py migrate".
+5. Create a superuser using the command "python manage.py createsuperuser".
-6. Run the localhost server using "python manage.py runserver"
+7. Run the localhost server using "python manage.py runserver".

 ##### Run the Project Locally Without Docker
-1. Clone the project
+1. Clone the project.
-2. Run "docker compose up --build to build the images
+2. Run "docker compose up --build to build the images.
-3. Apply migrations using the command "docker exec -it time-tracker-be python manage.py migrate
+3. Apply migrations using the command "docker exec -it time-tracker-be python manage.py migrate".
+4. Create a superuser using the command "docker exec -it time-tracker-be python manage.py createsuperuser".
-4. The app can now be accessed in your localhost port 8000
+5. The app can now be accessed in your localhost port 8000.